-If you’re heading to Panama and want to make the most of your trip, you’ll want to learn a bit about the country before you go.
-Understanding a culture and history will give you more of an appreciation of the place and its people.
+If you’re heading to Panama and want to make the most of your trip, you’ll want to learn a bit about the country before you go!
+Understanding its history and culture will make you enjoy your visit all the more.

-So we’ve put together a list of 20 of the most useful things to know about Panama before you go.
-You know, all those things we wish we’d known before we moved there ourselves.
+Here, we’ve put together a list of 20 things to know about Panama before you go.
+It’s basically a list of all the things that we wish we’d known before we moved there!

 1. Panama is most famous for its canal

-Panama is most well-known for the Panama Canal, an engineering marvel that connects the Pacific and Atlantic oceans.
-It’s also famous for having one of the most biodiverse rainforests in the world, as well as some of the most beautiful beaches in Central America.
+Panama is best known for the Panama Canal, an engineering marvel that connects the Pacific and Atlantic oceans.

-If you visit Miraflores Visitor Center, you’ll get a real appreciation for just how difficult it really was to build the Canal.
 Digging a channel across the isthmus of Panama was so challenging that the first builders actually gave up.
-Thousands of workers died from diseases and accidents, and the financial cost was exorbitant.
+Thousands of workers died from diseases and accidents during its construction, and the financial cost was exorbitant.

-About 14000 ships pass through the Panama Canal every year and it takes about 8 to 10 hours to complete the journey.
+Interesting fact: About 14000 ships pass through the Panama Canal every year—it takes about 8 to 10 hours to complete the journey.

 2. Panama runs east-west

-One of the most surprising facts about Panama is that it is the only Central American country that doesn’t run north to south.
-Panama is shaped like an almost perfect sideways “S”, with the Atlantic/Caribbean to the north and a large peninsula that juts south into the Pacific Ocean to the south.
+One of the most surprising facts about Panama is that it’s the only Central American country that doesn’t run north to south.
+The country is shaped like an almost perfect sideways “S,” with the Atlantic/Caribbean to the north and a large peninsula that juts south into the Pacific Ocean to the south.

-The highest point of Panama is Volcan Baru, an inactive volcano in Boquete.
+The highest point in Panama is Volcan Baru, an inactive volcano in Boquete.
 If you climb to the top, you can see both oceans, the Atlantic and Pacific, at the same time.
-The volcano is one of a central spine of mountains that run through the country.
+The volcano is one of the central spine of mountains that run through the country.

 3. Panama uses the U.S. dollar.

 Sure, foreign exchange sites may say that Panama uses the Panamanian Balboa as the official currency, but that’s not the reality.
-Everyone pays for things in U.S. currency.
-Even ATM machines spit out U.S. dollars!
+Nearly everyone in Panama pays in U.S. currency, and the ATM machines even spit out U.S. dollars!

 4. You can see a lot of Panama without changing hotels

-One of the best things about Panama is that many of its best attractions are within an hour or two of the capital city.
-What this means for you is that you can stay in one place and explore Panama on day trips and tours.
-Trust us: Not having to change hotels means you’ll have a lot more time for sightseeing.
+One of the best things about Panama is that many of its best attractions are within an hour or two of the capital.
+This means that you can take day trips from Panama City to see a large part of the country without wasting time packing and moving.

-If you want to visit places that are further away, such as Boquete, Bocas del Toro, the Pearl Islands, or San Blas, there are some fantastic tours on offer, at affordable prices.
-Sure, you could fly there for a quick visit, but why?
-They deserve more than one day anyway!
+If you want to visit places that are further away, such as Boquete, Bocas del Toro, the Pearl Islands, or San Blas, consider renting a car.
+Driving in Panama is easy.
+But if that intimidates you, there are also some fantastic tours available at affordable prices.

 5. Panama’s tap water is safe to drink